-• Satellite Solar Power Generation - We believe that we are a leading provider of satellite solar power solutions to the space exploration, defense, intelligence, and global communications industries.
+Satellite Solar Power Generation - We believe that we are a leading provider of satellite/spacecraft solar power solutions to the space exploration, defense, intelligence, and global communications industries.
 A satellite's operational success depends on its available power and its capacity to transmit data.
 We provide advanced, compound semiconductor-based solar cells and solar panel products that are highly resistant to space radiation environments and generate more power from sunlight than competitive technologies.
 Satellite power systems using our multi-junction solar cells weigh less per unit of power than traditional silicon-based solar cells and provide our customers with reduced solar array size and launch costs.

-We currently manufacture and sell one of the most efficient and reliable, radiation resistant advanced triple-junction solar cells in the world, with an average "beginning of life" conversion efficiency of 29.5%.
+We currently manufacture and sell one of the most efficient, reliable, and radiation resistant advanced triple-junction solar cells in the world, with an average "beginning of life" conversion efficiency of 29.5%.
 We are the only U.S manufacturer to supply true monolithic bypass diodes for shadow protection by utilizing several EMCORE patented methods.

 Additionally, we are developing an entirely new class of advanced multi-junction solar cells with even higher conversion efficiency.
-This new architecture, called inverted metamorphic multi-junction (IMM), is being developed in collaboration with the U.S. Air Force Research Laboratory and to date has demonstrated conversion efficiencies above 34% in laboratory measurements.
+This new architecture, called inverted metamorphic multi-junction (IMM), to date has demonstrated conversion efficiencies above 34% in laboratory measurements.